ibm-cloud-docs/FileStorage/duplicate-volume.md

 ```
 {: screen}

-**Dependent duplicate** volumes can be ordered from the SLCLI, too, with the option `--dependent-duplicate TRUE`.
+**Dependent duplicate** volumes can be ordered from the CLI, too, with the option `--dependent-duplicate TRUE`.

 ```python
 slcli file volume-duplicate --dependent-duplicate TRUE <primary-vol-id>